NHS and UK Health Insurance

 By Joshua Wood

 Summary: Are you eligible for coverage under UK's National Health Service (NHS)?
-Do you also need exapat health insurance?
+Do you also need expat health insurance?
 This article provides an overview.

 Also note that when you are covered by NHS, a GP will be a gatekeeper that must refer you to specialists.
 Long waits can occur for these specialists, and for test and procedures that are not considered to be urgent.
 Having supplemental insurance gives some expats peace of mind to avoid these if needed.
 NHS provides information about NHS waiting times.

-NHS Choices site.
-Provides lots of official information and health care information.
+The NHS Choices provides lots of official information and health care information.

 PLEASE NOTE THAT REGULATIONS CAN CHANGE AT ANY TIME.
 CONTACT NHS FOR THE MOST UP-TO-DATE INFORMATION.